11 best Amtrak trips from Indianapolis

 Photo by Picken/Flickr.com

-Chicago is another Amtrak day trip option from Indianapolis.
-Travel time is about five hours with an arrival around 10 a.m.
-(Central Time).
-The return train to Indy departs around 6 p.m., so you’ll have time to visit one of the many museums, go on a boat tour, hang out at a beach, eat pizza or check out some of the top attractions.
+Chicago is another Amtrak day trip option from Indianapolis (but staying multiple nights is better).
+Travel time is about five hours with a morning arrival and a return train in early evening.
+You’ll have time to visit one of the many museums, go on a boat tour, hang out at a beach, eat pizza or check out some of the top attractions.
 The seasonal water taxi, Uber, Lyft, Divvy Bikes and CTA trains are ways to get around.

 New River Gorge